rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "GraphQL Pagination with Apollo Client in React" "react-apollo-client-pagination" %}}

 Finally, you are going to implement another advanced feature when using a GraphQL API called **pagination**.
-In this section, you implement a button that allows successive pages of repositories to be queries, a simple `More` button rendered below the list of repositories in the RepositoryList component.
+In this section, you implement a button that allows successive pages of repositories to be queries, a simple "More" button rendered below the list of repositories in the RepositoryList component.
 When is clicked, another page of repositories is fetched and merged with the previous list as one state into Apollo Client's cache.

 First, extend the query next to your Profile component with the necessary information to allow pagination for the list of repositories: